amtep/ck3-tiger/README.md

 Crusader Kings 3 is a grand strategy game made by Paradox Interactive, and user mods are made by the players to enhance or change their game experience.
 This tool is for the people who make the mods.

-`ck3-tiger` now also comes with `vic3-tiger`, which does the same thing for Victoria 3.
+`ck3-tiger` now also comes with `vic3-tiger`, which does the same thing for Victoria 3, and with `imperator-tiger`, which does the same thing for Imperator: Rome.

 ## Status